Code of Behaviour

 A genuine partnership between teachers and parents is essential for the welfare and successful education of our students.
 The co-operation of parent(s)/guardian(s) is considered fundamental to the implementation of the school discipline policy.
 By enrolling their son in the school parent(s)/guardian(s) commit themselves to supporting the aims and ethos of the school and agree to support the policies of the school.

-In the absence of the Principal, the Deputy Principal assumes the function and the authority of the Principal.
+In the absence of the Principal, the Deputy Principals assumes the function and the authority of the Principal.

 The contribution of ancillary staff in the day to day running of the school is acknowledged and it is recognised that they too have a part to play in the successful operation of our Code of Behaviour.
-In particular, staff members have a responsibility to report examples of positive behaviour and incidents of misbehaviour they may witness from time to time.
+In particular, staff members have a responsibility to report examples of positive behaviour and incidents of misbehaviour they may witness from time to time to the relevant Year Head or, if unsure of such, to a Deputy Principal / Principal.

-The ultimate authority and responsibility for the creation and successful implementation of all policies lies with the School Management.
+The ultimate authority and responsibility for the creation and successful implementation of all policies lies with the Board of Management.

 The School Regulations and Guidelines and Classroom Rules are drawn up in accordance with the stated aims of the Code of Behaviour and are published as an appendix to this document.
 They will be regularly evaluated and revised when appropriate.
 To further facilitate both students and their parent(s)/guardian(s), they are published, when possible, each year in the Homework Journal and are posted home at the start of the school year.
 They are also posted on the college website annually.